Are you transporting Dangerous Goods?

 - Vibration Test

 Once a bag is UN certified, certification documentation will provide the UN Certified Bag with a “Periodic Design Recertification Date” which is typically a year out from the certification date.
 The manufacturer and/or the supplier of the bag will keep up with these records to file for recertification.
-You may want to ask your vendor how they manage and ensure the currency of their UN certifications.
+You may want to ask your vendor how they manage and ensure the currency of their UN certifications, or to recommend hazard classes.

-Finding the right bag for your product is important to keep your product and people safe.
+Finding the right bag for your product is important to keep your product dafe, people safe, and up to Department of Transportation standards.
 It’s always a good idea to work with your trusted vendor to find the right bag.

 “The most impressive testing we do is a UN Certification for a bag.
 That is the most in-depth and the most strenuous set of testing that bulk bags go through.
 It’s a top notch set of testing.”